gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Story: Introduce the concept of native binaries

-This story introduces domain objects to represent each native binary that is built, sharing the concepts introduced by the new Jvm language DSL.
+This story introduces domain objects to represent each native binary that is built, sharing the concepts introduced by the new JVM language DSL.
 This will be used in later stories to handle the cases where a given logical native application or library is built into a number of different variants.

 - Add `ExecutableBinary` and `SharedLibraryBinary` types, as analogs to `ClassDirectoryBinary` from the JVM domain.
+- Extract a `Binary` supertype out of the above types and change the `BinariesContainer` so that it is a container of `Binary` instances.
+    - Can remove `JvmBinaryContainer` specialisation.
 - Change the `cpp` plugin to:
+    - Apply the `lang-base` plugin.
     - Add an `ExecutableBinary` instance to the `binaries` container for each executable added to the `executables` container.
+The instance should be called `${executable.name}Executable`.
     - Add a rule that adds a compile task for each `ExecutableBinary` instance added to the `binaries` container.
+The task should be called `${binary.name}`.
     - Add a rule that adds an install task for each `ExecutableBinary` instance added to the `binaries` container.
+The task should be called `install${binary.name}`.
     - Add a `SharedLibraryBinary` instance to the `binaries` container for each library added to the `libraries` container.
+The instance should be called
+      `${library.name}SharedLibrary`.
     - Add a rule that adds a compile task for each `SharedLibraryBinary` instance added to the `binaries` container.

-TBD:
+The task should be called `${binary.name}`.

+Note: there's a breaking change here, as the name of the compile task added by the C++ plugin will have changed.

+## User visible changes

+For this story, a read-only view of the binaries is available:

+    apply plugin: 'java'
+    apply plugin: 'cpp-exe'
+    apply plugin: 'cpp-lib'

+    assert binaries.mainClasses instanceof ClassDirectoryBinary
+    assert binaries.mainExecutable instanceof ExecutableBinary
+    assert binaries.mainSharedLibrary instanceof SharedLibraryBinary

+Running `gradle mainExecutable` will build the main executable binary.

+## Test cases

+- Can apply the `java`, `cpp-exe` and `cpp-lib` plugins together, as shown in the example above.

+## Open issues

-- change the native model to use deferred configuration.
+- Change the native model to use deferred configuration.
-- add output file and input source sets to binaries.
+- Add output file to binaries.
 Remove output file from the component.
-- add windows and linux specific output files (eg .lib file for a shared library on windows).
+- Add windows and linux specific output files (eg .lib file for a shared library on windows).
-- move source sets from `cpp.sourceSets` container to `source` container.
-- allow `ExecutableBinary` and `SharedLibraryBinary` instances to be added manually.
+- Allow `ExecutableBinary` and `SharedLibraryBinary` instances to be added manually.

 # Story: Separate compilation and linking

 This story separates C++ compilation and linking of binaries into separate tasks, so that 1) object files built from other languages can be linked into a binary, and
-2) so that different implementations of linking can be used.
+2) so that the object files can be consumed in different ways, such as assembling into a static library.

 - Split `LinkExecutable` and `LinkSharedLibrary` task types out of `CppCompile` task type.
 - Change the `cpp` plugin to add a `CppCompile` and `LinkExecutable` task for each `ExecutableBinary`.
 - Change the `cpp` plugin to add a `CppCompile` and `LinkSharedExecutable` task for each `SharedLibraryBinary`.
 - Change the `CppCompile` task type to declare its source files, include directories and output directories as properties with the appropriate annotations.
-- Change the GCC compiler to:
+- Change the GCC toolchain to:
     - Use `g++` to link the executable and shared libraries.
     - Move the `-Wl` and `-shared` options from compilation to linking.
-- Change the visual C++ compiler to:
+- Change the visual C++ toolchain to:
     - Use `link.exe` to link the executable and shared libraries.
 - Change the link task types to declare their input and output files as properties with the appropriate annotations.
 - Add these task types to the DSL reference and mark as incubating.

-TBD:
+## Open issues

+- Naming scheme for tasks and binaries.
 - introduce a toolchain concept, so that the compiler and linker from the same toolchain are always used together.
 - add compiler and linker options to the binaries.
 - add object files directory property to the binaries.
+- add link path to binaries.
+This is resolved to determine which dependencies to link against.
 - separate out compiler and linker options on the component.
 - add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.
+- add an `InstallExecutable` task type and use this to install an executable.

+## Test cases

+- Incremental build:
+    - Changing a compile option causes source files to be compiled and binary to be linked.
+    - Changing a link option causes the binary to be linked but does not recompile source files.
+    - Changing a comment in a source file causes the source file to be compiled by the but does not relink the binary.

 # Story: Build a static library binary